We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Contact a New York Divorce Lawyer

 With help from a New York divorce lawyer from the Spodek Law Group, you can be confident that the terms you and your spouse reach in the marital settlement agreement will be favorable to you.
-One of our lawyers will evaluate your case to determine the best course of action according to New York’s divorce laws.
+One of our lawyers will evaluate your case to determine the course of action according to New York’s divorce laws.

 Furthermore, you never have to worry about hidden fees because we will be open and honest with you from the start.
 If you are considering a marital settlement agreement that is fair, give us a call.